 In Europe, street food is reinventing the way we eat.
 For the better.
-And here at ESF we want to get the word out.
-So we’re launching the annual European Street Food Awards – the greatest street food competition the world has ever seen – plus an app to show you the good stuff, with all the latest news about what’s going on.
+And here at ESF we wanted to get the word out.
+So, in 2017, we decided to partner up with the coolest partners and launch the European Street Food Awards – the biggest street food competition in the world – plus an app to show off the good stuff, with all the latest news about this exciting new market.

-We’re a team of European food journalists, chefs, event organisers, food hygienists and street food obsessives.
+We’re a team of food journalists, chefs and event organisers who are obsessive about our street food.
 We’ve cooked it, eaten it, and written about it for years.
 Then cleared up afterwards.
 We don’t want starter-main course-dessert any more.
 We want tasting plates.
 We want pop-ups.
 We want a bit of fun served up with our dinner.
 We are the street food demographic.